DibsTechInc/dibs-public/data-dibs-docs.md

 will open the widget to the signup page for new users.

+#### Schedule Filtering

+Using our data attributes, it is also possible to open the Dibs schedule so that it only shows classes at one of the studio's locations.

+If you add the `data-dibs-filter-locations="12"` attribute to an HTML element, it will open the schedule to the location with the Dibs location ID of 12.
+Location IDs differ by studio and using the wrong location ID will result in the schedule opening and displaying no classes at all.
+In order to find out which location IDs to use for your studio, please contact Dibs and we will provide you the IDs promptly.

+If you want to filter the schedule to multiple locations, set the value of the `data-dibs-filter-locations` attribute to be multiple location IDs separated by a comma (no spaces).

 Please reach out to us if you have any questions, happy coding!

 *: You can learn more about HTML5 dataset attributes here: